meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Either of these injunctions suffice to kill this primitive form of the energy balance hypothesis.
 You could object that it&rsquo;s not about watching on a daily basis, but a longer timescale: starting to restrict food once your belt is tight, eating more liberally once it doesn&rsquo;t, rinse and repeat.
 I agree that makes more sense.
 I wrote this section for three reasons:

 -   Introduce the thought experiment, which was mind-blowing to me at the time and may be to you too
-    -   If mind-blowing, it patches a gap in the connection between your ideas and reality

 -   Point out it&rsquo;s not a sufficient argument against the energy balance hypothesis, and we need more to discredit it
 -   The main purpose of the thought experiment: point out that calorie counting is cursed to be incredibly inexact, and therefore if anything you must adopt a reactive approach and it&rsquo;s a waste of time to micromanage daily calories

 In other news, I doubt even a refined version of the energy balance hypothesis will make sense &#x2013; the rest of the linked video ([Why We Get Fat](https://www.youtube.com/watch?v=lDneyrETR2o)) is why.
 If not, then the outcome of the [Minnesota Starvation Experiment](#org9aa8a69).
-Either suffices by itself to kill it.
+Either suffices by itself for me to pay this hypothesis no further attention.

 <a id="orgcb0b196"></a>